international employment law firm alliance L&E Global

 Introduction

-The legal regime governing employment relationships in Switzerland is generally more liberal and favorable towards the employer than in many other European countries.
+The legal regime governing employment relationships in Switzerland is generally more liberal and favourable towards the employer than in many other European countries.
 This is partly because labour unions are somehow less influential in Switzerland compared to, for example, labour unions in European Union countries, but also because the unemployment rate traditionally has been and remains relatively low in Switzerland.

 According to the principle of freedom of contract, the parties of an employment agreement are free to agree on the content and terms of their agreement to an extent that is substantially greater than in most other European jurisdictions.
 Swiss employment law, however, does contain some basic mandatory provisions.
 Most important, are the mandatory provisions aiming to protect the safety and the health of the employee.
 Public labour protection regulations cover, among other things, working hours and breaks, special protection for young employees, pregnant women and breastfeeding mothers, work-related injury insurance and industrial accident prevention.